open-sauced/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 :::tip

-To learn and understand more about the data provided, see [Understanding Contributor Insights Data](https://docs.opensauced.pizza/maintainers/understanding-contribs-insights/).
+To learn and understand more about the data provided, see [Understanding Contributor Insights Data](https://opensauced.pizza/docs/maintainers/understanding-contribs-insights/).

 :::

 ### Leveraging OpenSauced for Project Success

-Embracing metrics and analytics through OpenSauced gives you the knowledge to make informed decisions and foster a culture of transparency and continuous improvement.
+Embracing open source metrics and analytics through OpenSauced gives you the knowledge to make informed decisions and foster a culture of transparency and continuous improvement.
 By setting clear goals, analyzing project data, and engaging with your community, you create a foundation for sustained growth and success.
 Remember, the open source journey is a marathon, not a sprint.
 With OpenSauced, you have a partner every step of the way, guiding your project toward achieving its full potential.

 It's time to put what you've learned into practice!
 Let's move on to the [next chapter](getting-practical.md).